andreachan66/egg-tart-shells/README.md

 Warning, never eat modding or rotten egg tart shells, it will damage your personal health and incur expensive medical cost!!!! remember medicines are more expensive than egg tart shells.

+topping instruction:
+take the shells out of the oven, and put them on the counter top and cooling them for 1 hour or until all shells are cooled down.
+Them add some whipped cream to the top of each egg tart, cut a few fresh strawberries and slice them into thin pieces. put 2 pieces of strawberry slices on top of the whipped cream top of the tarts, and make sure them stay there without falling. then take a picture and share it over wechat with the rest of your bakery showing off group ;)